This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-Display information about employees in ascending order of deptno, and descending order of sal.
+Display employee information in ascending order by deptno and descending order by sal.

 obclient [SYS]> SELECT empname, deptno, sal FROM emp ORDER BY deptno ASC,sal DESC;